digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 must either be unchanged from the old dar, or an upgrade of its previous version.

-For example, suppose we have a dependencies folder, containing v1 and v2 of two dependency packages ``depA`` and ``depB``
+For example, given a dependencies folder, containing v1 and v2 of two dependency packages ``depA`` and ``depB``

 .. code:: bash